Ci2Lab/FjordVision/docs/branch_cnn.md

 - `num_in_features`: Integer representing the number of input features.
 - `num_classes`: Integer representing the number of target output classes.
-- `num_additional_features`: Integer representing the number of additional features.
+- `dropout_rate`: Float representing the dropout rate to prevent overfitting.
+Default is 0.5.

 #### Architecture

-1. **Additional Feature Layers**:
-   - Transforms additional features to enhance their representational capacity.
-   - Uses Mish activation for non-linear transformations.

-2. **Fully Connected Layers**:
+1. **Fully Connected Layers**:
    - Processes the concatenated primary and additional features.
    - Includes layers for normalization and dropout to prevent overfitting.
    - Employs Mish activation function throughout for non-linearity.